GabeScott/standard-works-vault/General Conference/2005 October - What Matters Most Is What Lasts Longest.md

 We call upon our own Church members to reach out in love to neighbors and friends of other faiths and include them in the use of the many resources the Church has to help families.
 Our communities and neighborhoods will be safer and stronger as people of all faiths work together to strengthen families.

-It is important to remember that all larger units of society depend on the smallest and most fundamental unit, the family.
+It is important to remember that all larger units of society depend on the smallest and most fundamental unit—the family.
 No matter who or what we are, we help ourselves when we help families.

 Brothers and sisters, as we hold up like a banner the proclamation to the world on the family and as we live and teach the gospel of Jesus Christ, we will fulfill the measure of our creation here on earth.
 We will find peace and happiness here and in the world to come.
 We should not need a hurricane or other crisis to remind us of what matters most.
 The gospel and the Lord’s plan of happiness and salvation should remind us.
 What matters most is what lasts longest, and our families are for eternity.
 Of this I testify in the name of Jesus Christ, amen.